 - a.
 The overall condition of the structure appeared to be satisfactory. - b.
 The culverts appear to have settled approximately 3-4 inches directly under Wisconsin Avenue (water is deeper in the middle).
 This comment was noted in previous inspections and no noticeable change has occurred since 2005 inspection.
-The portion of the gabion baskets that were below water have deteriorated and baskets are not intact; riprap has fallen out of the baskets at some locations (the deterioration has increased over the years and since the 2002 inspection). - c.
+The portion of the gabion baskets that were below water have deteriorated and baskets are not intact; riprap has fallen out of the baskets at some locations (the deterioration has increased over the years and since the 2002 inspection).
+Banks still appear in stable condition in these locations.

+- c.
 The flood gate was in the down-position at the time of the inspection; the gate had some rust forming along the bottom of the gate and there was some paint peeling off of the gate during the 2014 inspection.
-The bottom of the gate was currently under water and could not be inspected.
+The bottom of the gate was currently under water and could not be inspected. - d.
+Lots of small trees are growing around the downstream end of the culvert.

-- Monitor gabion baskets and potential erosion during future inspections. - Sand, prime and paint lower portion of gate and other steel members, as necessary.
+- Monitor gabion baskets and potential erosion during future inspections. - Sand, prime and paint lower portion of gate and other steel members, as necessary. - Cut and remove trees and brush near culvert ends.
+Chemically treat stumps with Garlon 3A herbicide to prevent regrowth, it's our understanding the DNR has recommended and approved this product for use near bodies of water.